jgustavoas/SOLVED-fully-animated-details-element-using-pure-CSS-only/README.md

 ### Safari browser
 Safari has limited support for `<summary>` element¹ and `::marker` pseudo-element².
 In the former, `display: flex` does not work, and you need to use `summary::-webkit-details-marker { display: none }` to remove the default triangle icon³.
 As for the latter, that browser's support is limited to color and font-size, that is to say no animation. 😒

-The issue affecting the `::marker` also applies to `::before` and `::after` pseudo-elements.
+The issue regarding `::marker` also applies to `::before` and `::after` pseudo-elements.
 So, we won't see the decorative triangle icon rotating smoothly in Safari, just an abrupt rotation⁴. 👎

 Worse, for some reason I couldn't figure out, the original trick using `<label>` and `<input type="checkbox">` does not change `<details>` element's height.
 I then had to discard it and invent a new one. 😞